3.14.2. Rules for adding attributes to ground transport items

 - Use Turn for Kamenka if the distance is more than 1 km.

-- If a locality has several stops named after it with different numberings (such as Kashino-1 and Kashino-2), use the hyphen between the name and the number, no spaces.
+- If a locality has several stops named after it with different numbers:

-- If a stop is named after a locality, no need to specify the locality type.
-However, there are exceptions to this rule, such as:
+- If a stop is named after a locality, do not specify the locality type.
+The exceptions are:

-- — Place names where the locality type is already considered part of the name
+- Names where the locality type is considered a part of the proper name.

 - If several stops share the same name in official documentation whilst also being on the same route (On demand, Gardens, etc.), you can make their names more specific (e.g. Kamenka Gardens) or you can assign names